devrandom/javacard-helloworld/README.md

 1. Install to card with `./gradlew install -i`
 1. Ping applet with `./gradlew ping -i`

+You can also run unit tests, after cloning this repo in the parent directory:

+    (cd .. && git clone https://github.com/status-im/jcardsim.git jcardsim-status)
+    ./gradlew test -i

 ## Utilities

 Recommend building https://github.com/martinpaljak/GlobalPlatformPro and using